Elevation Design

 Elevation Design Modes

-1. Auto-Flow Edition Modes
+1. Auto Flow Edition

 2. Hold Reference Modes

-The tool has the following options to hold or keep an existing reference so the pipes are modified maintaining their current reference elevation or slope
+The tool has the following options to hold or keep an existing reference so the pipes are modified maintaining their current reference elevation or slope.

-2.1 Hold Reference: Pipe Highest Point
+2.1.
+Hold Reference: Pipe Highest Point

 Holds the highest point from the edited pipes as the elevation reference and allows adjustment of the slope.
 The user can modify multiple rows slope at the same time.
+See example 1.

-2.2 Hold Reference: Pipe Lowest Point
+2.2.
+Hold Reference: Pipe Lowest Point

 Holds the lowest point from the edited pipes as the elevation reference and allows adjustment of the slope.
 The user can modify multiple rows slope at the same time.
+See example 2.

-2.3 Hold Slope
+2.3.
+Hold Slope

 Holds the slope of the edited pipes.
 The user can adjust start/end elevations and move the entire system up/down with the difference value.
+See example 3.

 - Move entire system up or down while preserving slopes.
 Value moved is the difference between the edited and previous value.